Interfaces in Go

 Type assertion

-Type assertion is used to extract the underlying value of the interface. i.(T) is the syntax which is used to get the underlying value of interface i
+Type assertion is used to extract the underlying value of the interface. i.(T) is the syntax that is used to get the underlying value of interface i whose concrete type is T.

-A program is worth a thousand words π.
+A program is worth a thousand words ?.
 Let’s write one for type assertion.

 package main